Aj0SK/verilog/README.md

 ## Future work

 I want to transfer this design into the DE10-Nano FPGA.
 This is quite problematic as it requires deeper understanding of the underlying communication between the on-board ARM chip and FPGA.

+## Known issues

+In most of the advanced modules, I need to use /* verilator lint_off UNOPTFLAT */ so I am able to compile module using Verilator and run C++ tests.
+This is not because of some mistake in the implementation but rather on the Verilator missing ability to distinguish between individual wires of wire array.